 The filter arrived on Friday in a small envelope.
-The filter package itself was also compact holding the cloth filter, a postcard with ebb Brew Guide for Chemex and instructions for use, and a CLOTHESFORCOFFEE coupon for discounts.
+The delivery package was also compact, holding the cloth filter, a postcard with ebb Brew Guide for Chemex instructions, and a discount coupon.
 Brew guides for other brew methods can be found on the Brew Methods website.

 I purchased an Able Kone filter — another Kickstarter — a few years ago.
-The Able Kone filter is a reusable metal filter but it does not produce as clean a cup as the paper filters; there is a little silt at the bottom of the cup and suspended in the coffee.
-I’m not certain but I assume the ebb cloth filter will produce a cleaner cup than both the paper filter and mesh filter.
+The Able Kone filter is a reusable metal filter, but it does not produce as clean a cup as the paper filters; there is a little silt at the bottom of the cup and suspended in the coffee.
+I’m not sure, but I assume the ebb cloth filter produces a cleaner cup than both paper and mesh filters.

-I always brew with the freshest beans I can find.
-I have been a member of a number of online coffee delivery clubs in the past but in the last few years, I have settled on obtaining fresh beans from a local brewer.
-I enjoyed trying different single original coffees from around the world but I wanted to support my local brewer whom I know personally.
+I consistently brew with the freshest beans I can find.
+I have been a member of several online coffee delivery clubs, but in the last few years, I have settled on obtaining fresh beans from a local brewer.
+I enjoyed trying different single original coffees from around the world, but I wanted to support my local brewer, whom I know personally.

 I started with 45g of fresh ground beans.
-I use a scale to weigh the coffee and I use a Baratza Encore coffee grinder which I bought a few years ago.
+I use a scale to weigh the coffee and a Baratza Encore coffee grinder I bought a few years ago.
 In a kettle, I heat water to between 91ºC (195ºF) and 96ºC (205ºF).

-Before putting the ground coffee into the filter, I poured some of the hot water through the filter to wet the filter and warm the Chemex.
+Before putting the ground coffee into the filter, I poured some hot water to wet the filter and warm the Chemex.

-After putting the coffee into the filter, I reset my scale, I start the Press app timer and start pouring water; about twice the weight of the ground coffee.
-After 45 seconds, I continue pouring water in slow circular motion, making sure to saturate the grounds.
+After putting the coffee into the filter, I reset my scale, started the Press app timer and began pouring water, about twice the weight of the ground coffee.
+After 45 seconds, I continue running water in a slow circular motion, ensuring to saturate the grounds.

 I dumped the grounds into the trash and washed out my filter.
-It was stained by the coffee grounds and I expect this to darken with use.
+The coffee grounds stained it, and I expect this to darken with use.